New publications

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Scientists predicted full extinction for men in the next five million years, but recent studies have shown that the Y-chromosome will not disappear and the presence of men on the planet will continue.
+Scientists predicted that men would completely disappear from the face of the earth within the next five million years, but recent studies have shown that the Y chromosome will not disappear and the presence of men on the planet will remain.

-As noted by Dr. Cyrus, the male chromosome no longer contains 90% of gene information, which she shared with the X chromosome in the past.
-A study of scientists found that the remaining genes, as well as those that "flowed" from the female into the male, will retain their original meaning for a long time.
-In volunteers, scientists noted in the process of natural selection the safety of the sequence of genetic variations of the male chromosome.
+As Dr. Cyres noted, the male chromosome no longer contains 90% of the genetic information that it once shared with the X chromosome.
+The scientists' research has established that the remaining genes, as well as those that "flowed" from the female to the male chromosome, will retain their original meaning for a long time.
+In volunteers, scientists noted the preservation of the sequence of genetic variations of the male chromosome in the process of natural selection.
 This means that the cells adhere to their genetic content, which significantly affects male fertility.

-Currently, the female body has a similar pair of X chromosomes, and the male - XY.
-As a result of the fact that X and Y are unable to exchange genetic information, the Y chromosome is more sensitive to natural selection, which is the reason for the scientists' assumption of the gradual extinction of the masculine gender on the planet.
-Previously, scientists allowed the probability that the mutation of the Y-chromosome would affect the formation of the male at conception.
-As a result of the changes, the chromosome could completely change its structure, which would become the reason for the extinction of men on Earth.
+Currently, the female body has a similar pair of X chromosomes, and the male body has XY.
+As a result of the fact that X and Y are not able to exchange genetic information, the Y chromosome is more sensitive to natural selection, which is why scientists have suggested the gradual extinction of the male race on the planet.
+Previously, scientists admitted the possibility that a mutation of the Y chromosome would affect the formation of the male sex at conception.
+As a result of the changes, the chromosome could completely change its structure, which would cause the extinction of men on Earth.

-Genes, as established by molecular biology, are specific areas of DNA that carry information about the structure of an RNA molecule or protein that, in conjunction with other functional molecules, determine future growth and development of a person during conception.
+Genes, as established by molecular biology, are specific sections of DNA that carry information about the structure of an RNA molecule or protein, which, together with other functional molecules, determine the future growth and development of a person at conception.